vsoch/caliper/README.md

 Results written to /tmp/caliper-p633odvg
 ```

-By default, the metrics will be saved to a temporary directory organized by package type,
+By default, if you don't specify an output directory, the metrics will be saved
+to the present working directory.
+The organizaion is by package type,
 name, and then results files:

 ```bash